What is a Bed Frame, Anyway?

-If you’re like most people, you may have never thought about what goes under your box spring to hold up your bed while you sleep.
+If you’re like most people, you may have never thought about what goes under your mattress to hold up your bed.
 The bed frame is one of the most overlooked parts of a new bed purchase, just because most people don’t know what they are – or how important they can be to getting a good night’s sleep!

 So what are bed frames?